Cyncrovee/Recoilless-Editor/README.md

 ```shell
 cargo run -- "file-path"
 ```
-- Replace "file-path" with the path to the file to edit.
-Speech marks should only be needed if the file path contains one or more spaces
+Replace "file-path" with the path to the file to edit.
+Speech marks should only be needed if the file path contains one or more spaces.
+If no arguments (or the -n OR --name args) are provided, it will look for the file from the current working directory.
+Alteritavtely, you can pass the -p OR --path args to give the full path to the file.
+Use the -h OR --help args for more help.

 ## Features:
 - A status bar showing some basic information about the editor/file